pwalch/lonesnake/README.md

 [![asciicast](https://asciinema.org/a/479944.svg)](https://asciinema.org/a/479944)

 What does this tool provide compared to other tools?
 * **fully self-contained Python environment**.
-The environment is contained in a single directory, and includes a fully isolated Python interpreter as well as a venv.
+The environment is contained in a single `.lonesnake` directory, and includes a fully isolated Python interpreter as well as a venv.
 It is protected against breaking updates by your package manager or you blowing up your environment in one of your projects.
 * **transparent configuration and structure**.
 No sourcing of slow tool-specific initialization scripts.
 Auto-activation of venv is enabled with explicit exports.
 * **easy venv setup**.
 No need to learn many new commands to set up a Python virtual environment.
 Just install `lonesnake` and run it, and you've got your environment.
 No previous Python interpreter is needed.